Letting your customers and team vote on potential new features is a simple and effective way to build a product roadmap.

 Jira is a magnificent tool, but it is not ideal for allowing users or stakeholders to vote on your roadmap.

 You can use a shared Excel document or Google Sheets document to record each suggestion your customers make.
 Use one column to record number of votes.
 Here’s a sample structure.

 This is okay for a diligent team.
 You probably already have Excel or Google Sheets.
 Most of your team are probably already proficient in either Excel or Google Sheets.
 But as a voting solution it is cumbersome, it requires a manual process, and lacks public visibility.
 It won’t record who voted and when.
 It is hard to clarify suggestions, to comment on them, and to know if the votes were recent or from long ago.
 Users can’t tell if they’ve already voted for a particular improvement.

-A spreadsheet has the advantage that you can set it up immediately without any new accounts or products.
+A spreadsheet has the advantage that you can set it up immediately without purchasing new products or creating new accounts.

-We tried using a spreadsheet.
+Here at Feature Upvote, we tried using a spreadsheet.
 We tried using Jira.
 We tried using Trello.
-We weren't happy with any of these.
+In each case, we were unhappy with the experience.
 They all gave us pain.
-They didn't give our customers a public view into our roadmap, and they didn't make roadmap voting easy.
+They didn’t give our customers a public view into our roadmap, and they didn’t make roadmap voting easy.
 So we created Feature Upvote.

 These were the features we wish we had in Jira, Trello, or a spreadsheet, and that we built into Feature Upvote: